 Various flies and moths are known to attack carrots.
 They can be rejected by planting onions or leeks next to the carrots.
 One common parasite is the carrot fly, and it can be repelled by applying black carbon or seaweed powder to the ground.
 Carrot fly is also repelled by planting aromatic herbs like coriander, dill, or rosemary.

 Carrot plant larvae can cause great damage to carrot crops.
 The plantations are protected by raising the barrier of fine mesh, and if an infestation occurs on some plants, they should be removed and destroyed immediately.
 Contagion can also be prevented by later sowing, as carrot flies lay their eggs in May.

 Carrot harvesting and storage

-Carrots are technologically ripe and ready to be harvested when the tips of the leaves turn yellow, but can be harvested before then.
+Carrots are technologically ripe and ready to be harvested when the tips of the leaves turn yellow but can be harvested before then.
 When harvesting on large areas, the leaves must first be cut and removed from the plot.
 The carrots are then harvested by the harvesters just for tuber or root crops.
-It can also be removed by combines, but in that case the leaves are not mowed.
-Immediately after removal, it is cleaned of the ground and prepared for storage.
+It can also be removed by combines, but in that case, the leaves are not mowed.
+Immediately after removal, it is cleaned off the ground and prepared for storage.